 Buying undervalued stocks, we wait patiently for a price that's close to our estimate of fair value, reassess at that point, and then ruthlessly sell if the stock looks fairly priced.
 One challenge is overcoming your attachment to the stock -- everyone loves a winner -- and the dream that it will go up indefinitely.
 You may love everything about VMware

-Companies are always undergoing change — sometimes for the better, oftentimes not.
+Companies are always undergoing change -- sometimes for the better, often not.
 As patient investors, we're willing to tolerate minor, fixable hiccups along the lines of a weak quarter or delayed product launch.
-We're not so forgiving of major blunders — think acquisitions that undermine the core business, getting surpassed by a competitor, or a string of failed new product attempts.
+We're not so forgiving of major blunders -- think acquisitions that undermine the core business, getting surpassed by a competitor, taking on unproductive debt, or a string of failed new product attempts.
 Whenever a business undergoes a significant change, you need to put on your thinking cap and reassess.

 When you make a buy decision, you should write down your reasons and keep them handy.
 Knowing the most important drivers behind your buys, you can reassess your decision if any part of your thesis is challenged.

-Sometimes a sell decision has little to do with the holding itself — you may simply see better opportunities elsewhere and lack the funds to take advantage.
+Sometimes a sell decision has little to do with the holding itself -- you may simply see better opportunities elsewhere and lack the funds to take advantage.
 Just as a soccer coach will swap tired players for fresh ones in order to win the game, your portfolio can benefit from shuffling some players, too.
-In the late 1990s, it was becoming apparent PepsiCo